admarty/macos-iso-builder/README.md

 > [!TIP]
 > To create a bootable macOS installer USB drive on Windows:
 > 1. Open [Rufus](https://rufus.ie/en/#download)
-> 2. Click **SELECT**, change the filter to **"All files"**, then select your macOS `.dmg`
+> 2. Click **SELECT**, then select your macOS `.dmg.iso` image
 > 3. Click **START**
-> 4. Optional: After flashing the `dmg` image to the USB drive, there will be free/unallocated space remaining on the USB drive.
+> 4. Optional: After flashing the DMG image to the USB drive, there will be free/unallocated space remaining on the USB drive.
 Use Disk Management to create a new FAT32 partition and place your EFI folder there if needed.

 > [!NOTE]
 > By default, artifacts are kept for 7 days.
 You can change this in the workflow YAML file.